Customer relationship management and CRMs are not the same thing.

 Mo McKibbin, in Customer Success here at Help Scout, emphasises the importance of a customers first, tools second approach:

 “A successful CRM serves both the business and their customers.
 But all too often, automation is used solely for cutting time and costs, which comes at the customer’s expense.
 You have to start with your customer experience strategy, then figure out what tools you need to support it.”

 The reality is that success in the beginning is much simpler, and it’s achievable for companies of all sizes.
 It starts with supporting your customers and building relationships with them.
 Answer their questions, be available when they need you.
 Ask them questions, build personas, experiment, establish a point of view of customer success at your company.
 Once you have that, you’re ready to consider a CRM, because you’ll know what you actually need from it.
 And as a result, your investment will reap meaningful ROI, quickly.

 Related: Why customer-centric companies win

 You’ve opened the doors to your business, gotten your product to market, made your dream a reality.
 Now it’s all about your customers.
 How are you going to manage their questions?
 Make sure no message falls through the cracks, track common questions and problems so you can make proactive business decisions, maintain high-quality service, and prevent confusion among your own team (if you have one).

-“In today’s world, you need to have a customer engagement process right from the very beginning,” says Brent Leary, co-founder and partner of CRM Essentials.
+“In today’s world, you need to have a customer engagement process right from the very beginning,” says Brent Leary.
 “If you start blogging and somebody likes what you’re writing about and they want to learn more, you have to have an engagement process that helps you respond quickly and effectively so you can keep the momentum going.”